emilerik/100daysofcode/README.md

 ***

 ***
+#### Day 71/100: 3:00 // pretty-new-tab
+Today, I walked into the wild.
+Or rather stumbled, maybe.
+I decided to start building a little useful app for myself, called pretty-new-tab.
+The idea is that it shows up whenever I open a new tab in the browser, and displays current time, a nice little message, my calendar events and the weather.
+Like a dashboard.

+I use React to build it.
+I researched getting the weather from the SMHI API, and I actually got it to work!
+Which was really cool.
+I struggled for longer than I'd like to admit with getting a background image in place.
+There, I plan on using the Unsplash API (a website with a bunch of free, cool photos) to generate a random wallpaper.
+Lastly, I plan on integrating Google Calendar with their API, which will be interesting.

+***
 #### Day 70/100: 2:00 // Beginning of end/end of beginning?
 Today marks day 70 on the 100 day calendar, and 100% on the Udemy Web Development course.
 It feels great to have gone through the whole thing, and I'm proud I've gotten this far.
 Thirty days to go on the challenge, which I think will be a breeze.